 Material will be presented in two 1.5 hr lectures and one 3 hr lab session per week.
 Attendance in the laboratory is mandatory.
-Students must pass the lab and lecture portions independently.
+Students must pass the lab and lecture portions of the course independently.

 ASSESSMENTS

 Attendance and Participation